 Dogs: Must be kept on a 6-foot leash.
 Lots of dogs walk here.

 Fee: When the park is open, there’s a daily parking fee of $5 for residents and $8 for non-residents

 For directions and a printable trail map, visit the South Burlington Recreation & Parks website.

 Mt.
 Philo State Park, Charlotte

-Difficulty level: Hard, but short.
-I think 10 year olds would love it!
+Difficulty level: Moderate, but short.
+I think kids over 6 would love it.

 Length of trail: ¾ mile one way.